JDeeptaTech/intunedsc/README.md

       foreach ($configFile in $configFiles) {
         Write-Host "Processing configuration file: $($configFile.FullName)"

-        # Execute each configuration file and pass the credentials
+        # Source the configuration file to define the configuration function
         . $configFile.FullName

-        # Get the configuration function name from the filename (assumed convention)
+        # Get the configuration function name from the filename (assuming it matches the file name)
         $configFunctionName = $configFile.BaseName

         # Call the configuration function to generate MOF files
-        Start-DscConfiguration -Path .\$configFunctionName -OutputPath $outputFolder -Verbose -Wait -Force -Credential $AdminCredential
+        # Use the output folder for MOF file storage
+        $configFunctionName -AdminCredential $AdminCredential -OutputPath $outputFolder

         Write-Host "MOF files generated for $configFunctionName."
       }